liceobanfi/siliviasi/README.md

-# open-day
+# SilviaSi
-A repository for the banfi open day registration website
+A versatile event registration form written in php for the liceo banfi SilviaSi exibition

 ## contributors